Rebecca Gould: Career

 Gould was born and educated in the United States.
-Gould received her BA in Comparative Literature and Slavic Studies from the University of California, Berkeley.
+She received her BA in Comparative Literature and Slavic Studies from the University of California, Berkeley.
 After working in publishing for a few years, Gould moved to Tbilisi, Georgia in 2004, where she learned Georgian and started to learn Persian.
 Having lived for two years in Tbilisi, she returned to the United States where she started her PhD at Columbia University's Institute for Comparative Literature and Society and the Department for Middle East, South Asian, & African Studies.

-Gould has conducted fieldwork and research in numerous countries and regions, including Iran, Georgia, Syria, Azerbaijan, Chechnya, Ingushetia, Dagestan, India, Egypt, Palestine and Tajikistan.
+Gould has conducted fieldwork and research in numerous countries and regions, including Iran, Georgia, Syria, Azerbaijan, Chechnya, Ingushetia, Dagestan, India, Egypt, Israel, Palestine and Tajikistan.
 In addition to the University of Birmingham, she has taught at Columbia University, Yale-NUS College in Singapore, and the University of Bristol.
 She has also been an associate at the Davis Center for Russian and Eurasian Studies at Harvard University.
 The literatures Gould has published on include Persian (classical and modern), Georgian (modern and early modern), Russian, Arabic (classical and modern), and American (Thoreau, Paul Laurence Dunbar, and Edith Wharton).

-Her work has been translated into many languages, including Arabic, Persian, Chinese, Russian, German, French, Spanish, Polish, and Portuguese.
-She is director of the European Research Council-funded project “Global Literary Theory” and has also received funding from the British Academy, the British Library, the British Council, and the Harry Frank Guggenheim Foundation.
-She has held external fellowships with the Van Leer Jerusalem Institute, Central European University’s Institute for Advanced Studies, and the Forum for Transregional Studies (Berlin).
+Gould's work has been translated into many languages, including Arabic, Persian, Chinese, Russian, German, French, Spanish, Polish, and Portuguese.
+She is director of the European Research Council-funded project "Global Literary Theory" and has also received funding from the British Academy, the British Library, the British Council, and the Harry Frank Guggenheim Foundation.
+She has held external fellowships with the Van Leer Jerusalem Institute, Central European University's Institute for Advanced Studies, and the Forum for Transregional Studies (Berlin).

 Scholarship

 Gould's first book was Writers and Rebels: The Literatures of Insurgency in the Caucasus (Yale University Press, 2016), which was awarded the University of Southern California Book Prize in Literary and Cultural Studies and the best book award by the Association for Women in Slavic Studies.

 Norihiro Naganawa has described Writers and Rebels as "an astonishing book mediating between spheres that scholars have otherwise explored separately."
 Mary Childs has written that Gould's "interdisciplinary approach is essential to a more nuanced understanding of the cultures—Chechen and Daghestani, in particular—that tend to get tossed into a single Caucasus basket."

+Gould's book Erasing Palestine: Free Speech and Palestinian Liberation (Verso, 2023) was selected as one of the "books our avid readers and critics couldn't put down" by Declan Fry of Australia's ABC News.
+In assessing the book, Fry wrote, "Gould writes with acuity and a remarkable sense of candour, unafraid to aim her critical lens back upon herself.
+As she reminds us: 'The struggle for Palestinian freedom and the fight against antisemitism demand each other.'"